Kaszanas/kaszanas.github.io/posts/this-is-kaszanas-here.rst

 Birth of my personal blog that will be devoted to whatever I want it to be.

 (This post might be edited later)

+1. Nikola doesn't rebuild website when nothing is changed (Not always good for changing conf.py which I ommited in the first deploy)